HHS81/c182s/Documentation.md

   engine at 1200 RPM.
 Should a magneto check reveal spark plug problems, its most of the time some fouled plugs.
 Put the engine to 1800 RPM and 50° lean of peak EGT.
 Let it run for about 30 seconds, monitor CHT.
 This should clean the deposits which a second magneto check should verify.
 When parking the plane after flight, you should go to 1800 RPM and lean mix for 20 secs, then reduce throttle to 1000 RPM and then stop the engine by pulling mixture to the cut-off position.
+- `Allow starter cycle limits`
+  If active, you need to observe the starter cycle, otherwise you risk burning trough the engine starter.
 - `Winter Kit`
   The winter kit is needed in cold weather (<20°F/-6°C) to reduce cooling air flow.
 If not supplied, the engine will possibly not get warm enough to develop good power, but be sure to remove it in hot weather, otherwise you risk too high CHT temps.